Kong/kongponents/docs/components/modal-fullscreen.md

 ## Props

+### iconString

+Name of KIcon to be displayed in the header.

 ### title

-Text displayed in header.
+Title displayed in header.
+This prop is required for accessibility purposes even if you are slotting the title.

+### bodyHeader

+Text to display for the title in the body section.

 ### bodyHeaderDescription

-Text to display Page title and description.
+Text to display beneath the `bodyHeader` as a description.

 ### content